We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Guidance Material

-Once applicants commence pre-donation treatment, (a daily injection to increase the number of stem cells in their circulating blood) they should inform their AME and be assessed as unfit.
+Once applicants commence pre-donation treatment, a daily injection to increase the number of stem cells in their circulating blood, they should inform their aeromedical examiner (AME) and be assessed as unfit.

 Stem cells are collected from the circulating blood.
 No anaesthetic is required.
-If the applicant feels fully recovered after 48 hours they should contact their AME for advice on fitness to return to operational duties.
+If the applicant feels fully recovered after 48 hours they should contact their AME for a fitness assessment to return to operational duties.
 If there is any doubt about fitness the AME may request a report regarding any side-effects or complications.

 Guidance on blood donation